lerrayi/intel-sustainability/README.md

 ∙🧭 A responsive navbar that changes into a dropdown on smaller devices

-∙📢 Intel reseach and marketing written by yours truly!
+∙📢 Intel research and marketing written by yours truly!